 A Note on Readings

-There are seven required books for this course:
+There are three required books for this course:

 - Peter Griffiths (2003), The Economist’s Tale (Zed Books)